 It’s a life without your eating disorder.
 With our eating disorders, we are empty of opportunity, growth, challenge, and possibility.
 Living A FULL life means filling up our lives again with immense potential, happiness, and achievement.
 It’s a life where you make mistakes, and you are not hard on yourself for those mistakes.
 A life where you are self-aware enough to go against your negative thoughts and outside your comfort zone and are able to make healthy decisions.
 It’s a life where you are able to nourish your body and soul with nutritious and delicious foods, and f**k it, if you want dessert, you are going to have it and not think twice.
 A life where you can beat your eating disorder at its own game of shame, guilt, and manipulation and realize that life isn’t a losing battle.
 Your battle is just a small part of you; it doesn’t define you.
 Once you beat it and own it so you are held accountable to yourself and others about that struggle, you will become immensely stronger and well on your way to being FULL.

 Amazing things have happened to me in recovery that I couldn't have even imagined while I was struggling with ED.
-I now have a husband (life partner) and two beautiful daughters--one who will be nineteen months when she participates in her second NEDA walk and the other will be only a couple weeks old (advococacy starts young!).
+I now have a husband (life partner) and two beautiful daughters.
 My family is everything to me and keep me motivated to stay strong every day.
 They also want me to keep trying to make this world a better place.

 Thank you so much for your support.
 Always remember, you are enough.

 If you think this page contains objectionable content, please inform the system administrator.